Growing Educators, Achieving Results with Students (G.E.A.R.S.)

 - District leaders were supported by an experienced Project Momentum implementation team with the mission to help provide oversight, nurture the developing collaborative process and assist with needed structure to drive project goals.

-- District instructional team were supported with technical assistance to help catalogue curriculum maps and pacing guides, organize and preserve lesson materials, deploy frequent formative assessments, analyze data, track student progress and evaluate program outcomes.
+- District instructional team members were supported with technical assistance to help catalogue curriculum maps and pacing guides, organize and preserve lesson materials, deploy frequent common formative assessments, analyze data, track student progress and evaluate program outcomes.

 Dr. Betsy Hargrove